sandipsubedi/notes_ruby_on_rails/docs/index.md

+---
+id: doc1
+title: Ruby on Rails Notes
-# Ruby on Rails Notes:
+sidebar_label: Ruby on Rails
+slug: /
+---

 Documenting notes for Ruby on Rails.